 The NICHD Network expanded to include sites with more expertise in obstetrics/gynecology and adolescent medicine, as well as international trial sites, first in Latin America, and then in 2014 in Africa and Asia.

 As the HIV epidemic has evolved, so has the research addressed by the NICHD Network.
 In populations of women and children, research gaps related to HIV-associated co-infections such as tuberculosis (TB), hepatitis, and malaria have emerged as HIV research has become increasingly global in nature.
-As a result, the NICHD Network and NIAID-funded IMPAACT Network broadened their focus to include TB, malaria, hepatitis, and investigation of vaccines to prevent HIV-related or other high-priority infectious diseases in children, adolescents, and pregnant women, in addition to treatment of HIV infection.
+As a result, the NICHD Network and NIAID-funded IMPAACT Network broadened their focus to include TB, malaria, hepatitis, and investigation of vaccines to prevent HIV-related or other high-priority infectious diseases in children, adolescents, and pregnant women, in addition to treatment of HIV.

 In addition to its work with the IMPAACT Network, the NICHD Network collaborates with several other networks to design and conduct HIV-related trials, including the following:

 - AIDS Clinical Trials Group

 - Adolescent Medicine Trials Network for HIV/AIDS Interventions

 - Centers for Disease Control and Prevention Tuberculosis Trials Consortium

 The NICHD Network relies on flexible contract mechanisms to initiate timely, high-priority initiatives in response to unanticipated research needs and to conduct planned studies with established protocols.